Alchemist-X/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 \[ f_t \\approx \\operatorname{clip}\\Big( \\kappa \\cdot \\frac{P_t - S_t}{S_t} + b, \\ f_{\\min}, \\ f_{\\max} \\Big) \]

-This mechanism has made perps the dominant trading venue for crypto, consistently exceeding spot volumes and sometimes by large multiples during volatile periods.
+This elegant mechanism has made perps the dominant trading venue for crypto, consistently exceeding spot volumes and sometimes by large multiples during volatile periods.

-Perps enable leverage, efficient delta hedging, basis trading opportunities, and sophisticated relative-value strategies.
-The primary risks include funding costs that can erode profits over time, liquidation risk when using leverage, and potential divergence in funding rates across different venues.
+Why does this matter for traders?
+Perps enable leverage, efficient delta hedging, basis trading opportunities, and sophisticated relative-value strategies that would be impossible with traditional expiring futures.

+However, the primary risks include funding costs that can erode profits over time, liquidation risk when using leverage, and potential divergence in funding rates across different venues—making venue selection and timing crucial for strategy success.

 ### Traditional Futures and Options